 As the earth’s temperature continues to rise, we can expect a significant impact on our fresh water supplies with the potential for devastating effects on these resources.
 As temperatures increase, evaporation increases, sometimes resulting in droughts.
-As of 2013, the U.S. has been experiencing one of the most severe, multi-state, multi-year droughts in decades.
+The US is currently in one of the most severe, multi-state, multi-year droughts in decades.

 In addition, rising temperatures are melting glacial ice at an unprecedented rate.
 Glaciers are an important source of freshwater worldwide, and some, like those at Glacier National Park, are in danger of disappearing within the 21st century.
 Once these glaciers have melted away, they can’t be restored.
 Areas that previously depended on glaciers for freshwater will then have to seek other sources.